-Now, the planets may have to align for this one to come off: Mr Tin Box’s current job coming to an end when his ship is in the States; the school holidays; and dog sitter availability.
-But all that didn’t stop me rushing to use the Visit The USA trip planner tool when they asked me to share my ideal American holiday.
+Now, the planets may have to align for this one to come off: Mr Tin Box’s being in the right place at the right time; the school holidays; and dog sitter availability.
+But all that hadn’t stopped using the Visit The USA trip planner tool to compile the ideal American road trip.

 Our dream USA road trip and flying holiday

-We love a road trip and have enjoyed a few in the UK and Europe.
-But the USA road trip is the big one.
-I hadn’t dared plan for such an expedition until Mr Tin Box said we might be able to squeeze in a couple of weeks State side next winter.
-This is when he hopes his current ship draft will finish and he’ll have time off before his next Royal Navy commitment.
+I hadn’t dared plan for such an expedition until Mr Tin Box said we might be able to squeeze in a couple of weeks State side in-between deployments.

 We wouldn’t have as much time as we’d like but I’ll take a few weeks over nothing.
 Who knows when another opportunity might come up?

 The road trip plan we have come up with is for the girls and I to fly out and meet Mr TB in Norfolk, Virginia.
 There are direct flights to Charlotte, North Carolina, from London Heathrow and Mr TB could take an internal transfer to meet us there.

 So what would the following 16 days have in store?

 Contents - jump to what you'd like to know